 In one of those books, you’ll find the story of a boy, the son of a powerful sorceress, who grew up in the court of the New King.
 He went on to roam the world, charting the rocky northern reaches and sailing the warm southern sea.
 He was an explorer, a pirate, a diplomat, and a poet.
 He had one of the all-time great lives.

 Inside the house there is a statue of a man sitting — yes, it really is a statue now, covered with moss.
-Its form is lean, and its face carries the suggestion of a beard.
+Its form is lean, and across its face there is carved the suggestion of a beard.
 Its eyes are closed, and there is a smile playing on its lips.

 Pilgrims still come from far away to seek his blessing.
 He is the keeper of traveler’s tales, patron of the patient, and protector of small children.